tekknolagi/tekknolagi.github.com/_drafts/2020-10-22-compiling-a-lisp-11.md

 `rsp` only instead.
 I alluded to this in the previous instruction encoding interlude post.

+In the case where we have at least one formals, we bind the name to the stack location and go on our merry way.

 ```c
 int Compile_code_impl(Buffer *buf, ASTNode *formals, ASTNode *body,
                       word stack_index, Env *varenv, Env *labels) {